Bachelor of Music (BM)

 - Graduate applicants are encouraged, but not required, to submit a piece for large ensemble such as orchestra or wind ensemble.
 Students should submit works that best represent their creative abilities.

-- In most cases, as determined by the composition faculty, graduate applicants under consideration for a scholarship or teaching assistantship will be called for an interview on the USC campus in Los Angeles in February or early March.
-You will be notified by the Composition Department in late January or early February regarding any interview invitation.
+- In most cases, as determined by the composition faculty, graduate applicant finalists under consideration for a scholarship or teaching assistantship will be called for an interview on the USC campus in Los Angeles in February or early March.
+You will be notified by the Composition Program in late January or early February regarding any interview invitation.
 DMA applicant finalists are required to take a written examination to determine readiness to undertake doctoral level academic coursework.
 The composition faculty will reserve the right to make a final decision whether or not they have interviewed a particular candidate.

 - Please note, there is no audition or pre-screen recording required to apply for this program.